 “Ok, sir.
 What’s your name?” he said.
 I told him.
 “Now tell me what happened.
 Why’d this guy attack you?”

 “I was driving with my kids earlier tonight and we ran out of gas right here.
 Fuel gage isn’t working.”

 He shined the beam through the window in the back seat of the car.
 My kids’ eyes squinted as their young faces were illuminated.

 “We walked up ahead on the road to that odd house over there then it started to rain.
-The old man who was inside said we could stay until morning but we were only allowed to stay in the front room.
+The old man who was inside said we could stay until morning, but we were only allowed to stay in the front room.
 He forbade us to go into any other room.
-Needless to say, we did venture into the rest of the house and saw stacks of cash and jewelry.”
+Unfortunately, we did venture into the rest of the house and saw stacks of cash and jewelry.”